Lucy’s Favorite New Zealand Elopement Locations

 New Zealand North Island

-The South island of New Zealand gets a lot of hype.
+The South Island of New Zealand gets a lot of hype.
 But the North Island is spectacular too!
 There are so many great New Zealand elopement locations tucked in the North Island.
-There are spectacular waterfalls; beaches, cliffs and seaside caves; volcanic steam vents and boiling mud; epic hikes to mountain peaks and more.
-The Waitakere range of mountains just west of Auckland are a treasure trove of beauty close to the city.
+There are spectacular waterfalls; beaches, cliffs, and seaside caves; volcanic steam vents and boiling mud; epic hikes to mountain peaks, and more.
+The Waitakere range of mountains just west of Auckland is a treasure trove of beauty close to the city.
 The black sand beaches of Piha and Huia are graced with amazing sunsets.
 East of Auckland, the Coromandel peninsula is a vacation destination for many locals.
 And the infamous Cathedral Cove is found here.
-Inland, lake Taupo is the central point for hikes in the redwood forests, the blue and green geothermal pools and the bizarre boiling mud pools of Waiotapu.
+Inland, Lake Taupo is the central point for hikes in the redwood forests, the blue and green geothermal pools, and the bizarre boiling mud pools of Waiotapu.

 On the North Island, explore Mts Taranaki, Ruapehu, Tongariro, and Ngaruhoe.
-Enjoy the well maintained trails and numerous swing bridges!
+Enjoy the well-maintained trails and numerous swing bridges!
 But keep in mind, not all hikes need to have summits.
 The Tongariro crossing is one of the most beautiful hikes in the world.
-It takes you across red volcanic cone and mysteriously colored lakes in the alpine region.
+It takes you across a red volcanic cone and mysteriously colored lakes in the alpine region.
 On the South Island, the 7 overnight backpacking routes called the Great Walks are famous, but there are plenty of day hikes with excellent scenery too.
-Hikes around Wanaka, Queenstown, Manapuri, Nelson Lakes, Mt Aoraki and the Farewell spit will keep you enthralled.
+Hikes around Wanaka, Queenstown, Manapouri, Nelson Lakes, Mt Aoraki, and the Farewell spit will keep you enthralled.
 The Hooker lake Track, to the iceberg-filled alpine lake in front of NZ’s tallest peak, is a MUST do.